 Such an attack would be unique, asymmetric and TRANSFORMATIVE.
 It would require the conceptualization of timing and information being utilized as weapons.
 With other scenarios, we’re afforded the opportunity to visualize the mode of attack.
 With an artificially generated stampede, there’s no familiarity.
 It’s difficult for people to fathom an attack on a ballpark in Pittsburgh, Pennsylvania originating from an apartment in Peshawar, Pakistan (or anywhere for that matter).
 It’s challenging to comprehend an act of terrorism, cloaked in a veil of secrecy, initiated from a seemingly ethereal distance.

 The truth… and this is where it starts to sound a tiny bit conspiratorial.
 It sets a new precedent in the realm of generational warfare.
 Injuries and casualties are inflicted without the use of conventional weaponry.
 A stampede becomes the actual weapon of choice.
-And this is where you start to “lose” people.
+And this is where you start to “loose” people.
 They become leery and skeptical, not because of the implausibility, but because it’s unfamiliar societal terrain.
 Americans are hardwired to think of weapons in terms of guns and bullets.
 But information?
 Not so much.
 And of course there’s the more obvious point – It hasn’t happened… yet.

 Perhaps two relevant questions are “could it happen” and “will it happen.”
 A reasonable answer to both would be an unequivocal yes.
 To make the assertion that an artificially generated stampede will never be attempted is patently ludicrous.
 It’s merely the modern, technological equivalent of shouting “fire” in a crowded theater.

 It’s strikingly similar to passenger planes being hijacked and intentionally crashed into buildings.
 Give it some thought from a pre-9/11 perspective.